 ESPO welcomes tenders from small and medium sized enterprises.
-Did you know that in the financial year April 2018 - March 2019, 72% of suppliers awarded positions on ESPO frameworks were classified as an SME?
-Read on to find out more about the steps we take to encourage SMEs to bid for tenders.
+Did you know that in the 2022 calendar year, 74% of suppliers awarded positions on ESPO frameworks were classified as an SME?

 Small to medium sized enterprises (SMEs) are crucial to the success of our local economies and for any organisations looking to work with a variety of suppliers, SMEs can bring unique benefits to the supply chain including: